 Does Detox Work?

 That’s a question that most individuals who have just discovered the wellness path often ask.
-They may automatically think that being endowed by elimination organs is enough to have their body detoxify.
+They may automatically think that being endowed with elimination organs is enough to have their body detoxify.
 By this logic, they mistakenly conclude that a detox diet and certain detox protocols are gimmicks.
-This train of thought is fundamentally based in not understanding the workings of the body and being unaware of natural law.
+This train of thought is fundamentally based on not understanding the workings of the body and being unaware of natural law.

 Here are some of the most common misconceptions about detoxification and why they were founded on a rocky foundation.

 But first, let’s talk about the 7 basic types of toxins/pollutants that we encounter daily!